 If your dresser has more shelf space than drawer space, stacking your sweaters may be a better bet.
 Keep the sweaters that you wear most often on lower shelves within easy reach and put the items you wear less often up high.

-18. Stack jeans and pants to save hanging space.
+18. Stack jeans and pants to save hanging space, especially in a small closet.

 If you’re working with a small closet without much hanging room or drawer space, consider stacking your pants and jeans.